Arcero1/blackjack-backend/README.md

 ![database](docs/jenkins.png)

 ## 3. BACKEND
+The backend is written in Java, with Maven as a package manager.
+The class diagram below shows the system in it's entirety as it is at submission date:

 ![class diagram](docs/classdiagram.png)
 In production, the java is packaged into a .jar and run on an openjdk:11-slim container.
 A newer container was used as some features of Java 10 were used in development.